Installation Project Editing and Customizing

 When a deployment package generation is finished, you can see that the Projects view on the left of the main screen contains a number of new items, which are the recently created installation project and a set of the installation changes located under it.
 If you have any previously created deployment packages, you may open them to add to the Projects view.
 If you select the root node of a project in the Projects view, you can see the project properties on the right of the main screen.
 Those are the properties you specified in the Repackage Installation wizard Pic 1.

-If you made a mistake when creating a deployment package and specified, for example, a wrong Product Name or Version, you can edit them in the project settings and press the Create MSI Package or Create App-V Package button on the Ribbon to generate a new package with the modified properties.
+If you made a mistake when creating a deployment package and specified, for example, a wrong Product Name or Version, you can edit them in the project settings and press the Create MSI Package, Create App-V Package or Create MSIX/AppX Package button on the Ribbon to generate a new package with the modified properties.

 Configure an MSI to Update Another MSI